ajjaic/Configs/README.md

-Vim and Tmux configuration I use on my development machine
+These are the various config files I use on my development machine
+	* Git
+	* Mercurial
+	* Tmux
+	* Vim